Angel Perkins: Personal life

 Perkins was born on 5 October 1984 and grew up in the Cerritos, California area attending Gahr High School.
 She has three brothers and two sisters, including one who played basketball for California State University, San Bernardino.
 She first studied at the University of Arizona before transferring to Baylor University, where she earned a bachelor's degree in economics in 2009.
 In 2012, she earned a master's degree in criminal justice at Boston University.

 In 2010, Perkins coached the track and field team at Los Angeles Southwest College.
-In her first year of coaching, she coachec Shakina Phillips to a CA junior college state title in the 100 m hurdles and 2nd place in the 400 m hurdles.
+In her first year of coaching, she coached Shakina Phillips to a CA junior college state title in the 100 m hurdles and 2nd place in the 400 m hurdles.
 She went on to coach the women's sprinters and hurdlers on the Cerritos Falcons track and field team.